Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Numerical Simulations

 \subsection{The Case with Private Messages}

-In this subsection, we demonstrate the performance of the GBA-P and GBA-A algorithms for computing the capacity region of the Gaussian vector BC with private messages.
+In this subsection, we demonstrate the performance of the GAB-P and GAB-A algorithms for computing the capacity region of the Gaussian vector BC with private messages.
 We consider the cases where $n=2$ and $n$ is large, where $n$ denotes the dimension of the matrix in the optimization problem.